SDCoulter/surfs_up/README.md

 ### Query Takeaways

 - The **mean** temperature is 5 degrees higher in June than in December.
-It's not unexpected that June is warmer on average than December, as Oahu is an island in the Norther Hemisphere.
+It is not unexpected that June is warmer on average than December, as Oahu is an island in the Northern Hemisphere.
 - The **minimum temperature** statistic shows the largest difference between the two months, with June a full 8 degrees higher than December.
 For December, this minimum temperature is 4 standard deviations from the mean though, so this may be an outlier and would need to be investigated further.
 For June, the minimum is only about 3 standard deviations from the mean, likely meaning a tighter spread of temperatures.
 - The **maximum temperature** has a difference of only 2 degrees, again this could be an outlier, as the differences in the other temperature measurements are much larger when comparing months.
-We would need to investigate how often temperatures were getting near the max, which given how far from the mean it is would likely mean it is a rare occurrence.
+We would need to investigate how often temperatures were getting near the max, which given how far from the mean it is would likely imply it is a rare occurrence.
 - The **quartile spread** of temperatures seems similar for both June and December, with half of the temperatures falling in a 4-5-degree range.
 This would mean that you could, on a random day in either of those months, have a 50% chance of having the temperature fall in these ranges.
 This would allow you to plan around the weather with a good deal of accuracy.

 ## Challenge - Summary